vdclab/vdclab-wiki/TopSearch.md

 > TopSearch is a new powerful gateway to protein structures and their structural relationships.
 Given a query structure the search engine instantly returns a list of known protein structures sorted by structural similarity.
 >
-> TopSearch operates on three structural levels: chains, biological assemblies/quaternary structures (yes, including ribosomes!), and asymmetric units.
+> TopSearch operates on three structural levels: chains, biological assemblies/quaternary structures (yes, including ribosomes), and asymmetric units.
 All at the same speed!
 In working with structures, numbers are not enough - with TopSearch you see what you get.
-Immediately!
 {.is-info}